AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/instance-settings/gpg-key-management/decrypting-data.md

 ---
-title: Decrypting data
+title: Decrypt data
-description: The video below explains how to create a public key and import and install it on a Campaign instance for the decryption of data.
+description: Learn how to create a public key and import and install it on a Campaign instance for the decryption of data.
 feature: Control Panel
 audience: administrator
 kt: 5545